prarabdha-soni/calls-transcript-analyser/README.md

 | `REDIS_URL` | Redis connection string | `redis://localhost:6379` |
 | `SECRET_KEY` | JWT secret key | `your-secret-key-here` |
 | `OPENAI_API_KEY` | (optional, for LLM integration) | `None` |

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Run the test suite
-6. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support and questions, please open an issue on GitHub or contact the development team.